digysol/picoDB/README.md

 Two files:

-picoDB.lua - the API and plenty of comments SeeTables.lua - a useful debugging tool for displaying the content Lua tables
+picoDB.lua - the API and plenty of comments

+SeeTables.lua - a useful debugging tool for displaying the content Lua tables

+pE_TMP102_sim - a sample application using picoDB with plenty of comments

 _____________________________________________________________________________________________

 Sample eLua toolchain installation for ARM processors (Ubuntu Linux)